P. R. Pisharoty: Work in Indian remote sensing programme

 On returning to India, Pisharoty became the Director of Colaba and Alibag Magnetic Observatories in 1959 and Founder Director of the Indian Institute of Tropical Meteorology, Pune in 1962.
 In 1967 he retired as Director of the Institute of Tropical Meteorology and joined the Physical Research Laboratory, Ahmedabad as a senior professor at the invitation of Vikram Sarabhai.
 At this point he was entrusted with the job of introducing remote sensing technology to India.
 He accepted the job.
 His pioneering experiment of detection of coconut wilt-root disease using Soviet aircraft and US equipment was considered to be the first success in remote sensing in India.

 Positions held

 Pisharoty served as the Director, Remote Sensing and Satellite Meteorology, at ISRO Space Applications Centre, Ahmedabad during 1972-75.
 He was a Member of the Scientific Advisory Board of World Meteorological Organization from 1963 to 1968 and later its Chairman.
 He also served as the Vice-President of the International Association of Meteorology and Atmospheric Sciences, and as a member of Joint Organising Committee for Global Atmospheric Research Programme from 1969 to 1977.
-He worked at PRL until the early nineties when he retired for health reasons.
+He worked at PRL until the early 90s when he retired for health reasons.